 Today, the company offers both military and civilian services.
 Its military end is operated by ThyssenKrupp, while its civilian business—which exclusively launches custom, luxury superyachts—is controlled by Star Capital.

-One of the most famous passenger ships launched by the shipyard is the 286-m SS Europa.
-It had a top speed of about 27 knots and won the Blue Riband in 1930.
+One of the most famous yachts launched by the shipyard is Lady Moura.
+She is one of the biggest yachts in the world.
 The 162.5-m Eclipse, owing its interior and exterior design to Terence Disdale, was also built by Blohm+Voss.

 B+V continues to put out marvels in naval architecture in collaboration with some of the most creative yacht designers in the world.
 They also offer yacht management and refit services.